Lee15946/AWSInAction/Developer/CloudFront & AWS Global Accelerator.md

         - Can leverage caching features
     - S3 Pre-Signed URL:
         - Issue a request as the person who pre-signed the URL
-        - USes the IAM key of the signing IAM principal
+        - Uses the IAM key of the signing IAM principal
         - Limited lifetime
 - CloudFront Signed URL Process
     - Two types of signers: